broady/preprocess/README.md

 foo
 //# enddef

-this line will be replaced by the foo template //# template newclient
+this line will be replaced by the foo template //# template foo
 ```

 ### `replace`